Transient Climate Response

 plot, bool, optional (default:

 read_external_file, str, optional: Read TCR from external file.
-Can be given relative to the diagnostic script or as absolute path.
+The path can be given relative to this diagnostic script or as absolute path.

 tas (atmos, monthly, longitude, latitude, time)